SPECULOOS-3 b: Characteristics

 It orbits relatively close to its host star: one year on SPECULOOS-3 b is equivalent to about 17 hours in Earth.
 The semi-major axis is equivalent to 0.7% of an astronomical unit.
-As a consequence, the planet receives high levels of radiation from its host star, and its planetary equilibrium temperature is estimated at 280°C assuming a null bond albedo, meaning that its dayside is likely made of solid rock.
+As a consequence, the planet receives high levels of radiation from its host star, and its planetary equilibrium temperature is estimated at 280 °C (almost as warm as Venus) assuming a null bond albedo, meaning that its dayside is likely made of solid rock.
 It is also tidally locked to SPECULOOS-3, meaning that one side of the planet is always facing the star, while the other side is always facing away.

 Due to the planet's high temperature and its host star's infrared brightness, its dayside's astronomic spectrum (of emission) might be measured by the MIRI/RLS instrument aboard the James Webb Space Telescope.
 Such observations should reveal the presence of an atmosphere around the planet, or constrain its mineralogical surface, if no atmosphere is detected.